SoftUni-Internal/interactive-content/EN/00-DOM/01-What-is-DOM.md

 <p>This is some random text</p>
 ```

-In the example the element is surrounded by opening and closing tags, specifying its type (in this case - a paragraph).
+In this example, the element is surrounded by opening and closing tags, specifying its type (in this case - a paragraph).

 Between the two tags, there is the text value of the element.